RoySamson-stack/project-management/README.md

 Firebase

 ### Admin
-The admin will be main user uin the system as they will have main task of assigning jobs and also have function such as: - setting up the project - Dividing the project into tasks - assign tasks to teams - Create new teams if necessary - update any changes to the project - track overall project progress
+The admin will be Ccontroller of the system as they have the priviledges to :
+ - set up the project
+ - assign tasks to teams
+ - Create new teams if necessary
+ - track overall project progress

 ### Team leader

 Team leaders will be both internal and external.
 The different tasks the team leader will haev include:

-estimate completion dates for new tasks assign subtasks to team members record prograss on a particular task record completed tasks report expeced delays, justify them and provide new estimated completion dates
+estimate completion dates for new tasks assign subtasks to student record prograss on a particular task record completed tasks report expeced delays, justify them and provide new estimated completion dates